jmoggridge/jmoggridge.com/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Jason A. Moggridge
-  description: "A blog about programming for research.
-Mostly focused on data cleaning and analysis using R, using tidyverse, tidymodels, shiny, Rmarkdown, javascript, git and github among other tools."
+  description: "
+  This blog will talk about data analysis and programming (mostly), with some general musings about workflow for research scientists.
+I'll try to provide helpful code snippets for specific tasks that you might encounter as a data analyst, programmer, or researcher."
   show_sidebar_adunit: false
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml